Review

 Best Recovery And Conditioning Tools For Dancers

 Here's what I tell parents at the studio: a foot roller after a long class is exactly the kind of low-risk, practical tool that helps a tired dancer recover.
 A foot roller as the answer to a swollen ankle is not, and no product in this guide changes that.
 If your dancer has pain, injury, swelling, or anything that sounds medical, stop reading this and call a professional.
-This guide covers the other scenario: the one with tired feet, a regular training schedule, and a teacher who's already talked about conditioning work.
+The other scenario is the one worth shopping for, the dancer with tired feet, a regular training schedule, and a teacher who's already talked about conditioning work.
 THAT dancer has real options here.

 Best Picks By Situation